-Getting an MBA is an achievement that can lead to great things for your career, but mastering the material and finishing assignments requires both hard work and time.
-But exactly how long it takes to get an MBA depends on a number of factors, including your goals for your degree program, how much daily and weekly time you can devote to it, and how many other things you have going on in your life.
+Exactly how long does it take to get an MBA?
+That depends on several factors, including your goals for your degree program, how much daily and weekly time you can devote to it, and the number and nature of other things you have going on in your life.

 Studying Full Time to Earn an MBA